benjamincrozat/lumen-boilerplate/README.md

 - [Repository design pattern](https://www.google.com/search?q=repository+design+pattern) (see the `app/Repositories` folder and `app/Contracts/RepositoryContract.php`)
 - [Service container](https://lumen.laravel.com/docs/5.5/container) (see `app/Providers/AppServiceProvider.php`)

-Want to add another resource in your API?
+Want to add another resource to your API?
 Duplicate the existing code and deliver in no time!

 ## Testing